Cybrik7/cybrik7.github.io/_posts/2023-03-12-thm-vulnversity.md

 ![image](https://i.postimg.cc/fRyM9dYW/screenshot-34.png){: width='1280' height='720'}

-Proceed by reading the `/tmp/output` file and you will find the key!
+Proceed by reading the `/tmp/output` file and you will find the key!!

 >Answer: axxxxxxxxxxxxxxxxxxxxxxxxxxxx